 Throughout Europe today many Jews are contemplating a painful dilemma sometimes characterized as the choice between “the coffin and the suitcase.”
 With violence against Jews on the rise, should they leave Europe?

-Seven decades after the Holocaust, it appears that memories of the 6 million Jews who died have largely faded.
+More than seven decades after the Holocaust, it appears that memories of the 6 million Jews who died have largely faded.
 And now the fantasy that Judenhass, the hatred of the Jews, ended with Adolf Hitler is fading too.

-In recent months, Brussels, Paris and Copenhagen have been added to the growing list of European cities marred by sensational murders of Jews.
+Brussels, Paris and Copenhagen have been added to the growing list of European cities marred by sensational murders of Jews.
 Meanwhile, other unsettling acts of anti-Semitism—such as physical assaults and intimidation of Jews on the street, synagogue arsons, anti-Semitic graffiti and desecration of Jewish cemeteries—are becoming frighteningly common.

 While European leaders link arms and proclaim “never again,” their words are drowned out by hordes shouting anti-Semitic bile: “Jews to the gas!”
 “Slit Jews’ throats” and “Hitler was right.”
 Charging that “European governments have failed their Jewish citizens,” Israeli Prime Minister Benjamin Netanyahu has appealed for European Jews to join the exodus already underway to the haven of Israel.